Pirate FlagPirates and PrivateersPirate Flag

 Hammocks for enlisted men

-Just below the gun deck is where the men slept, messed, and relaxed.
-On the USS Constellation lived 255 sailors, 44 Marines, and 19 officers.
-While the US Navy called this the berth deck, the British Royal Navy referred to it as a gun deck, although no guns were on it because it was below the water line.
+Just below the gun deck was where the men slept, messed, and relaxed.
+On the Constellation lived 255 sailors, 44 Marines, and 19 officers.
+While the US Navy called this the berth deck, the British Royal Navy referred to it as a gun deck, even if no guns were on it because it was below the water line.

 HMS Victory's Lower Deck